Which term refers to the vocabulary of a language?

 6. Cultural and Pragmatic Tags

 Some words carry cultural baggage.
-Freedom might trigger political connotations in one country and philosophical musings in another.
+Consider this: Freedom might trigger political connotations in one country and philosophical musings in another.
 Your mental lexicon tags these nuances, which is why translation is more than swapping words.

 Common Mistakes / What Most People Get Wrong